Xqhare/nyx/README.md

 	- Nvidia support maybe should I have one for testing.
 	- ARM / AArch64 maybe should I have one for testing.
 - Cli mode / version for even less ressource consumption
-- A minimied view, perfect for monitoring the system on a second monitor using minimal space
 - A welcome message on startup with tipps!

 ## Features